The Best Christmas Essential Oil Blends: How Do You Make Your House Smell Like Christmas?

 This is completely subjective as different scents evoke different feelings in people.

-For example, pine can be a very Christmassy scent for some (like me) but for others, it can remind them of the cheap bathroom cleaners you get at Tesco – not Christmassy at all!
+For example, pine can be a very Christmassy scent for some (like me) but for others, it can remind them of the cheap bathroom cleaners you get at your one-dollar shop—not Christmassy at all!

-That said, there are some scents that usually appear in many Christmas-themed recipes, whether these recipes are for food, for a potpourri, for candles or for soaps.
+That said, there are some scents that usually appear in many Christmas-themed recipes, whether these recipes are for food, for a potpourri, candles or soaps.

 Tisserand has a range of products that are dedicated to the celebration of the festive season.
 There are three main scents you can buy that are designed to capture that heady Christmassy scent.
 All you need to do is put a few drops in your burner and that’s it.